vespa-engine/documentation/documentation/tutorials/text-search-ml.md

 ```
 It is interesting to see that a pointwise loss function set more weight into the title in relation to the body while the opposite happens when using the listwise loss function.

-The figure below show how frequently (over more than 5.000 test queries) those two ranking functions allocate the relevant document between the 1st and 10th position of the list of documents returned by Vespa.
+The figure below shows how frequently (over more than 5.000 test queries) those two ranking functions allocate the relevant document between the 1st and 10th position of the list of documents returned by Vespa.
 Although there is not a huge difference between those models on average, we can clearly see in the figure below that a model based on a listwise loss function allocate more documents in the first two positions of the ranked list when compared to the pointwise model.

 <div style="text-align:center"><img src="images/text_search_baseline_pointwise_listwise_rr.png" style="width: 50%; margin-right: 1%; margin-bottom: 0.5em;"></div>

-The code to train those models can be found ...
-TODO

 Overall, on average, there is not much difference between those models (with respect to MRR), which was expected given the simplicity of the models described here.
 The point was simply to point out the importance of choosing better loss functions when dealing with LTR tasks and to give a quick start for those who want to give it a shot in their own applications.
-We expect the difference in MRR between pointwise and listwise loss functions to get bigger as we move on to more complex models.
+We expect the difference in MRR between pointwise and listwise loss functions to increase as we move on to more complex models.

 <script>